HellioSolutions/helliosms/README.md

 ### Configuration

-Put the credentials and preferences in ENV with the keys `HELLIO_MESSAGING_CLIENT_ID` , `HELLIO_MESSAGING_APPLICATION_SECRET`, `HELLIO_MESSAGING_DEFAULT_SENDER`.
+Put the credentials and preferences in ENV with the keys:

+`HELLIO_MESSAGING_CLIENT_ID`
+`HELLIO_MESSAGING_APPLICATION_SECRET`
+`HELLIO_MESSAGING_DEFAULT_SENDER`

 If you want to customize this, publish the default configuration which will create a config file `config/helliomessaging.php`.

 ```bash
 $ php artisan vendor:publish --provider="Hellio\HellioMessaging\HellioSolutionsServiceProvider" --tag=config